dsyer/inner-loop-boot-k8s/README.md

     Intercepting     : all TCP connections
 ```

 Anything running on port 8080 locally will now be connected to the k8s service "hello-world", and that includes an app running in the debugger.
+Even neater, Telepresence maps DNS on the cluster to localhost, so you can connect to the app via http://hello-world.default/.

 To shut down the tunnel: